OpenSourceEconomics/respy/docs/index.rst

                             <h5 class="card-title">Development</h5>
                             <p class="card-text">
                             There are multiple ways to contribute to respy.
-This section documents the development of respy and outlines possible contributions.
+This section documents the development of the package and outlines possible contributions.
                             </p>
                         </div>